jds2501/springboard-capstone/APIs/together-ai-spec.md

 * POST /entries/trend
  * Analyzes the journal entries for the authenticated user against a target date range and returns an analysis from Together AI
  * Body: {from: Date, to: Date}
+ * Requires: A valid JWT authorization header that when checked with checkJwt with audience from express-oauth-jwt-bearer, identifies a valid auth0_id for the user
  * Returns:
   * 200: Successful analysis of journal entries with a response body of {analysis: string}
   * 400: Missing required body (e.g. from & to date)